jonatanreginato/services-custom-fields/README.md

 The following services will be performed:

-+ **php-restful-api-template-nginx**: image: nginx:alpine
++ **services-custom-fields-nginx**: image: nginx:alpine
-+ **php-restful-api-template-php**: image: php:8.2.7-fpm-alpine
++ **services-custom-fields-php**: image: php:8.2.7-fpm-alpine
-+ **php-restful-api-template-elk**: image: sebp/elk:latest
++ **services-custom-fields-elk**: image: sebp/elk:latest

 After the image provisioning confirmation message, you can visit http://localhost:8181 (HTTP/HTTP1.1) or http://localhost:8282 (HTTPS/ HTTP2.0) to test the environment setup.

 If everything went well, voilà, you are ready to use the application!